noahehall/multicloud/multicloud.md

   - cloud native code is generally more difficult to test locally (see localstack)
 - integration tests: targeting remote test accounts with prod parity
 - automated integration and accepted tests against other envornments providing gates for production deployments

-## APIs

-### best practices

-- in any API-based application is to capture and retry a call whenever possible and to handle errors gracefully when a call fails

-### REST

-- Representational state transfer (REST) refers to architectures that follow six constraints:
-  - Separation of concerns via a client-server model.
-  - State is stored entirely on the client and the communication between the client and server is stateless.
-  - The client will cache data to improve network efficiency.
-  - There is a uniform interface (in the form of an API) between the server and client.
-  - As complexity is added into the system, layers are introduced.
-There may be multiple layers of RESTful components.
-  - Follows a code-on-demand pattern, where code can be downloaded on the fly (in our case implemented in Lambda) and changed without having to update clients.
-- API-First strategy: where each service within their stack is first and always released as an API

-### GraphQL

-### RPC

-#### gRPC

-#### tRPC

 ## Uptime